stxnext/frontend-guidelines/README.md

     }
     ```

-  - Use camelCase when naming objects, functions, and instances
+  - Use camelCase when naming objects, functions, and instances.
+Except well known shortcuts combined with other words in the beginning ex. traverseDOM, getXHR etc.

     ```javascript
     // bad